TRIAL OF ANWAR RASLAN and EYAD AL-GHARIB

 Wiedner wanted to know whether P27 participated in the demonstrations.
 P27 confirmed, adding that he participated in almost every demonstration.

 Wiedner asked about the reaction of the security forces, whether there was a development [in their response to the protesters] and how they used violence.
 P27 explained that at the beginning of the demonstrations, the security forces in his province were afraid of the reaction of the people on the streets.
 According to P27, the security forces were not that violent towards demonstrators for one year.
-He added that only some Shabhia came to some villages from time to time.
+He added that only some Shabiha came to some villages from time to time.

 Wiedner asked what P27 meant by “dissolving”, whether the security forces used weapons or simply spoke to the demonstrators.
 P27 explained that the security forces always carried arms, but did not use them until Ali Al-Babensi [علي البابنسي] was killed.
 According to P27, Ali Al-Babensi [علي البابنسي] was the first person in Raqqa who died from the use of arms.

 Wiedner wanted to know when that happened.
 P27 said it happened in March 2012, explaining that the security forces knew that demonstrations were coordinated to take place at mosques.
 P27 said they usually took place after Friday prayers or on religious holidays.
 P27 further explained that once the date of the demonstration was announced, he and his colleagues took their flyers.
-Usually, in cases where the date, time, and place of demonstrations were publicly known, security forces and Shabhia were already waiting, trying to prevent the demonstrations from happening.
-According to P27 the security forces and Shabhia tried to dissolve the demonstrations right after they started by arresting people and even using batons.
+Usually, in cases where the date, time, and place of demonstrations were publicly known, security forces and Shabiha were already waiting, trying to prevent the demonstrations from happening.
+According to P27 the security forces and Shabiha tried to dissolve the demonstrations right after they started by arresting people and even using batons.

 Before Judge Wiedner asked his next questions, Presiding Judge Kerber reminded P27 to pull the microphone closer and speak up, so that everyone in the back could hear him.